votchallenge/website/contents/index.md

     The recent visual object tracking challenge VOT2015 introduced the first thermal and infrared tracking sub-challenge.
 The attendance was great and we were able to test a significant number of trackers on this visual modality.
-To increase the complexity and size of the datasets used in the forthcoming challenges, we are issuing a call for sequence contribution with deadline April 13, 2016.
+To increase the complexity and size of the datasets used in the forthcoming challenges, we are issuing a call for sequence contribution.
+The call will stay open and people are welcome to contribute.
     We appreciate your support; a successful challenge requires a challenging dataset and we depend on the communities contributions!

   </div>
 </div>